 Are Foot Fetishes a New Phenomenon?

-In 10th century China during the Song dynasty, small feet were celebrated, so much so that foot binding from a young age became popularised amongst upper-class women.
-This painful process intensely eroticised feet, up until it began to die out during female emancipation in the early to mid 20th century.
+In 10th century China during the Song dynasty, small feet were celebrated, so much so that foot binding from a young age became popularized among upper-class women.
+This painful process intensely eroticized feet, up until it began to die out during female emancipation in the early to mid 20th century.

-During the Victorian era, footwear fashion particularly the high heel became second only to corsets as objects of fetishistic worship and play.
+During the Victorian era, footwear fashion, particularly high heels and sexy women’s shoes, became second only to corsets as objects of fetishistic worship and play.
 But shoe fetish (altocalciphilia) is a whole other kettle of fish.
-Freud believed that this was because “little boys see shoes when trying to look up their mother’s long skirt.”
-Oh, classic Freud…
+Freud believed that fetishes for women’s shoes were born because “little boys see shoes when trying to look up their mother’s long skirt.”

-In more modern times, Elvis Presley infamously studied women’s feet before he would get involved with them romantically.
-And even Britney Spears has been rumoured that she loves it when men kiss her feet.
+Even Elvis Presley infamously studied women’s feet before he would get involved with them romantically.
+And Britney Spears has been rumored that she loves it when men kiss her feet.